yuuuuzhang/miniGPT/README.md

-# MiniGPT: A Simple Implementation of GPT
+# Transformer-Based Sequence Prediction Model

 ## Overview

 This project implements a small-scale GPT model from scratch using PyTorch.
-The model demonstrates high performance, achieving over **90% accuracy** on the example dataset.
+The model demonstrates high performance, achieving **>90% accuracy** on the example dataset.

 ### Features
 - Custom-built position encoding.